pabaq/CarND-Traffic-Sign-Classifier/README.md

 Epoch 20/30:   Train Loss: 0.1119   Train Acc: 0.9967   Valid Acc: 0.9617
 Epoch 30/30:   Train Loss: 0.0824   Train Acc: 0.9984   Valid Acc: 0.9662
 ````

 ![][convlayer]

 The ``Lenet-5`` network still shows a better performance with fewer parameters.

-#### Concatenating Layers
+### Concatenating Layers
-Lastly we will have a look on the effect of concatenating layers as shown in [this paper][LecunPaper].
+Lastly we will have a look on the effect of concatenating layers as shown in
+[Traffic sign recognition with multi-scale Convolutional Networks][LecunPaper].
+The output
-The output of the 2nd and 3rd convolutional layers are concatenated and led into the Dense layer for
+of the 2nd and 3rd convolutional layers are concatenated and led into the Dense layer for
 classification.

 ![][lecun]

 In this investigation we will use the LeNet-6a and LeNet-6b networks shown above to perform